zwangjacket/imagegen/README.md

 # If the model supports width/height (dev does), you can specify both -w and -h
 uv run imagegen dev -p "studio photo" -w 832 -h 1216

+# Use the Flask prompt editor (imageedit) if you prefer a UI
+uv run flask --app imageedit.app run --debug
 ```

 When generation succeeds, image paths are printed to stdout and the files are written under assets/